 Before trying to lose weight through exercise and diet, you should consult a doctor to determine the cause of weight gain.
 There are many ways a person can lose weight in a healthy way, such as exercising to burn off the calories.

 You shouldn’t completely shun those foods that you like.
 It might turn you away from your diet regimen sooner rather than later.
-Needless to say, in order to lose weight, you need to cut down on junk food.
+But, needless to say, you need to cut down on junk food.
 There are some other weight loss options that are available such as surgery and hormone-treatment, etc.

-The cause of hair loss due to sudden weight loss can be attributed to telogen effluvium.
+The cause of weight loss hair loss can be attributed to stress, which results in telogen effluvium.
 You may experience hair loss because more than 70% of your hair enters the telogen phase of the hair growth cycle from the anagen phase.
 Normally, 10% to 15% of the hair is in this phase at any given time, but due to a shock to the body, more hair enters this resting phase.